Im-Rises/particle-simulator-webgl/README.md

 Major:

-- &#9745; Use a transform feedback to update the position and velocity for parallelization with the GPU using ping-pong buffering
-- &#9745; Use the output as next input without ping-pong buffering.
-- &#9744; Correct the transform feedback error

 Important:

 - &#x2612; Use Emscripten to get touch screen events for mobile devices (not working, cannot set up the event listener